OWASP/owasp-mastg/Document/0x05a-Platform-Overview.md

 - Full-Disk Encryption - Android 5.0 (API level 21) and above support full-disk encryption.
 This encryption uses a single key protected by the users' device password to encrypt and decrypt the user data partition.
 This kind of encryption is now considered deprecated and file-based encryption should be used whenever possible.
 Full-disk encryption has drawbacks, such as not being able to receive calls or not having operative alarms after a reboot if the user does not enter the password to unlock.

 - File-Based Encryption - Android 7.0 (API level 24) supports file-based encryption.
 File-based encryption allows different files to be encrypted with different keys so they can be deciphered independently.
-Devices which support this type of encryption support Direct Boot as well.
+Devices that support this type of encryption support Direct Boot as well.
 Direct Boot enables the device to have access to features such as alarms or accessibility services even if the user didn't unlock the device.

 - Adiantum - AES is used on most modern Android devices for storage encryption.
 Actually, AES has become such a widely used algorithm that the most recent processor implementations have a dedicated set of instructions to provide hardware accelerated encryption and decryption operations, such as ARMv8 with its Cryptography Extensions or x86 with AES-NI extension.
 However, not all devices are capable of using AES for storage encryption in a timely fashion.
 Especially low-end devices running Android Go.
 These devices usually use low-end processors, such as the ARM Cortex-A7 which don't have hardware accelerated AES.